wbsdty331/TikiOne-steam-Cleaner-Plus/README.md

-# TikiOne Steam Cleaner
+# TikiOne Steam Cleaner Plus

 Tikione Steam Cleaner is an open source and free software written in Java 8 and helps you to find and remove all games's redistribuable packages downloaded by **Steam** (http://store.steampowered.com).
 For MS Windows only.

 # Download installer

-TikiOne Steam Cleaner installer is hosted on [Attach Files](https://git.oschina.net/wbsdty331/Tikione-Steam-Cleaner-Plus/attach_files).
+TikiOne Steam Cleaner installer is hosted on [Releases](https://git.oschina.net/wbsdty331/Tikione-Steam-Cleaner-Plus/attach_files).

 ## Build, test and package